Diana-Doe/web_map/README.md

 Lab№2.2
 𝕎𝕖𝕓𝕄𝕒𝕡𝟙.𝟚
 ####
-This program uses the dataset with movies, their locations and years of there release and finds movies which were filmed near users location.
+This program uses the dataset with movies, their locations and years of their release and finds movies which were filmed near users location.
 Then it uses folium to create an HTML file with a map with icons of movies places and user place.
 Also, it contains mini-map and roads and shows the distance between user and movie locations.
 ####